'Excited' Asher-Smith fastest in world 100m heats

 "I honestly did not expect that time, but at the end of the day, we're looking to go faster so I'm excited."

-Neita, who beat Asher-Smith to the 100m title at the UK Championships in June, finished second in her heat behind Fraser-Pryce in a season's best time.
+Neita, who beat Asher-Smith to the 100m title at the UK Championships in June, finished second in her heat behind Fraser-Pryce and clocked the fourth-fastest time overall.

 "[I'm] super happy, it's always great to get the first round out of the way and just get a feel of the track and the atmosphere.
 I'm feeling really excited for tomorrow," she said.